 If you’re reading this, chances are you’ve experienced anecdotal evidence of meat sweats.
 But is it all in your head, or is it actually in your sweat pores?

 The medical community is torn when it comes to whether meat sweats are a real thing.
-There’s currently no scientific evidence proving that meat definitely makes you sweat more.
+There’s currently no scientific evidence that meat makes you sweat more.
 However, there is a biological concept that may explain why eating meat makes you sweat up a storm.

 What Causes Meat Sweats?